scotow/notigo/README.md

 *[IFTTT](https://ifttt.com/) is a free web-based service to create chains of simple conditional statements, called applets.
 An applet is triggered by changes that occur within other web services such as Gmail, Facebook, Telegram, Instagram, or Pinterest.*

-IFTTT proposes hundreads of triggers, but the one that Notigo uses is the [Webhook](https://ifttt.com/maker_webhooks) trigger (also known as Maker Event).
+IFTTT proposes hundreds of triggers, but the one that Notigo uses is the [Webhook](https://ifttt.com/maker_webhooks) trigger (also known as Maker Event).

 By creating an IFTTT applet that send a rich notification to your device when a Webhook is triggered, we can create a simple wrapper that call the specified URL to trigger it from a HTTP call.